amal-alhothali/amal-alhothali/README.md

 - <b>Web Application Development</b>

-  Building dynamic, user-friendly websites with HTML, CSS, JavaScript, and NodeJS.
+  Building dynamic, user-friendly websites with HTML, CSS, JavaScript, Node.js, and Express.js, with experience in developing RESTful APIs.
+Also skilled in creating websites using WordPress, and customizing them with Divi and Elementor for enhanced functionality and design.

 - <b>Mobile App Development</b>